California Association of Local Behavioral Health Boards & Commissions

 SB 855 Addresses Parity & Access

-The new state law requires commercial health plans and insurers outside of Medi-Cal (which is regulated by different standards) to provide full coverage for treatment of all mental health conditions and substance use disorders.
-SB 855
+This state law requires commercial health plans and insurers outside of Medi-Cal (which is regulated by different standards) to provide full coverage for treatment of all mental health conditions and substance use disorders.

 CBS News: Families fight insurers for live-saving care for loved ones with mental health conditions, October 2019